Hedron LogoAfternoon

 1. Pull all usage data through the last day of the month

-2. Calculate total revenue earned
+2. Calculate total revenue earned from that usage

-3. Record it in your books
+3. Record it in your books for that period

-4. Then generate invoices
+4. Then generate and send invoices

 The Journal Entry

-When you recognize revenue from API usage:
+When you recognize revenue from API usage that has not been billed yet:

-Debit: Accounts Receivable (or Unbilled Revenue)
+• Debit: Accounts Receivable

-Credit: API Revenue
+• Credit: Unbilled Revenue

 If customers prepaid credits:

-Debit: Deferred Revenue
+• Debit: Deferred Revenue

-Credit: API Revenue
+• Credit: API Revenue

 Why This Matters

-Misstate your financial results
+• Misstate your financial results

-Trigger audit issues
+• Trigger audit issues or restatements

-Create problems during fundraising or acquisition
+• Create problems during fundraising or an acquisition

-What You Need to Build
+What You Need To Build

 Usage Tracking System